nus-cs2103-AY2223S2/tp/docs/team/eugenetangkj.md

 [View it on RepoSense](https://nus-cs2103-ay2223s2.github.io/tp-dashboard/?search=eugenetangkj&breakdown=true&sort=groupTitle&sortWithin=title&since=2023-02-17&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other)

 ### Features and Enhancement
-- **Refactored code to adapt the content of AddressBook-Level3 to the context of InternBuddy** [\#13](https://github.com/AY2223S2-CS2103T-T14-3/tp/pull/13)
+- **Refactored code to adapt the content of AddressBook-Level 3 to the context of InternBuddy** [\#13](https://github.com/AY2223S2-CS2103T-T14-3/tp/pull/13)
-  * Renamed classes and packages.
+  * Renamed classes and packages, such as from `Person` to `Internship`
   * Renamed variables.
   * Redefined test cases to suit the context of internships instead of persons.